Transportation on Lake Toba

 Driving in Indonesia is on the left-hand side (driver seat is on the right-hand side.)
 Driver license issued in most countries are as good locally.
 But due to the aggressive behavior of many local drivers, you may want to avoid driving there altogether.
 Private drivers are widely available, and their wage is only around Rp 200,000 (US$ 15) per day.

-Geo-position services (GPS) on Google Maps and Waze work well in most areas, except in isolated locations within the mountainous landscape of Lake Toba.
+Geo-position services (GPS) on Google Maps and Waze work well in most areas, except in isolated locations or mountainous terrains.
 You can rely on GPS for local driving.

-Bike rentals are also available at bike stands near some hotels.
-You will enjoy the most of Lake Toba by bike.
+Bike rentals are also available at bike stands near or at some hotels.
+You will enjoy the sightseeing by bike.

 If you get lost while your GPS does not work, the easiest way to get help is to write down on your phone pad (or a piece of paper) your hotel name and give it to local people.
 Storekeepers or hotel staff near you are the best strangers to approach.